Point-symmetry pseudogroup, Lie reductions and exact solutions of Boiti-Leon-Pempinelli system: Conclusion

 As we have shown in Section~\ref{sec:LaplaceAndDarbouxTrans}, new large families of exact solutions of the Boiti--Leon--Pempinelli system can efficiently be generated from known solutions of this system via iteratively applying the forward and inverse Laplace transformations~\eqref{eq:BLPLaplaceTrans} and~\eqref{eq:BLPLaplaceTransInverse} or the Darboux transformations~\eqref{eq:BLPDT1} and~\eqref{eq:BLPDT2}.
 In particular, in Section~\ref{sec:DarbouxTrans} we have constructed huge solution families of the Boiti--Leon--Pempinelli system.
-Each of these families is parameterized \begin{itemize}\itemsep=1ex \item[$\circ$] by an arbitrary solution $\Phi=\Phi(t,x,y)$ of the linear heat equation with an arbitrary potential depending on $(t,x)$, where~$t$ and~$x$ are the only genuine independent variables and $y$ plays the role of an implicit parameter, \item[$\circ$] by an arbitrary (finite) number of arbitrary sufficiently smooth functions of~$y$, and \item[$\circ$] by an arbitrary (finite) number of arbitrary solutions of the same (resp.\ adjoint) linear heat equation with potential that depends only on~$(t,x)$. \end{itemize}
+Each of these families is parameterized by \begin{itemize}\itemsep=1ex \item[$\circ$] an arbitrary solution $\Phi=\Phi(t,x,y)$ of the (1+1)-dimensional linear heat equation with an arbitrary potential depending on $(t,x)$, where~$t$ and~$x$ are the only genuine independent variables and $y$ plays the role of an implicit parameter, \item[$\circ$] an arbitrary (finite) number of functions of $(t,x)$ that are arbitrary solutions of the same equation (resp.\ its adjoint), and \item[$\circ$] an arbitrary (finite) number of arbitrary sufficiently smooth functions of~$y$. \end{itemize}

 In group analysis of differential equations, it is often required to classify low-dimensional subalgebras of infinite-dimensional Lie algebras of vector fields.
 Nevertheless, there are not too many papers in which such classifications have correctly been carried out.
-The main kinds of problems, where such classifications are necessary solution steps, are given by classifications of Lie reductions of systems of differential equations with infinite-dimensional Lie invariance algebras \cite{andr1998A,bihl2009a,cham1988a,davi1986a,fush1994a,fush1994b,leo1986a} and by group classifications of classes of such systems whose equivalence algebras are infinite-dimensional, see \cite{bihl2012b,vane2020b} and references therein.
+The main kinds of problems, where such classifications are necessary solution steps, are given by classifications of Lie reductions of systems of differential equations with infinite-dimensional Lie invariance algebras \cite{andr1998A,bihl2009a,cham1988a,davi1986a,fush1994a,fush1994b,mart1989a,opan2020a,paqu1990a} and by group classifications of classes of such systems whose equivalence algebras are infinite-dimensional, see \cite{bihl2012b,vane2020b} and references therein.
 In the present paper, we have completely solved the problem of the former kind for the Boiti--Leon--Pempinelli system~\eqref{eq:BLPsystem}.